pjerzyna/hand-center-of-mass-hdl/README.md

-# 📟 FPGA Hand Centroid Detection on Xilinx Kria
+# 📟 FPGA Centroid Detection on Xilinx Kria

 This project implements a hardware-based algorithm for detecting the centroid (center of mass) of a human hand in a binary image.
 It uses contextual operations, color space conversion (RGB to YCbCr), thresholding, and 5x5 median filtering — all in Verilog, targeting the Xilinx Kria (KV260) FPGA platform.

 ## 🖐️ Hand Processing Pipeline Overview